JWebCoder/SocialShare/README.md

 * data-url - the link to be shared.
 * data-title - the title to share.
 * data-summary - the summary of the share.
+* data-share-type - the type of share
+	* photo - to share a photo
+	* normal - to share a link

 ### For delicious: